 I have in fact spent most of my life in Northern Ireland, given I was born here, so you’d think I would have covered a fair few of the below destinations and attractions in my lifetime.
 Yet ironically, it wasn’t until recent years, when living in Asia, that I ticked off most of the destinations below, when on return visits with Fanfan.
 As I really never appreciated my home country until seeing it through the eyes of a visitor.
 And this is why I have turned to fellow travel bloggers to share some of their own memorable visits to the emerald isle, with destinations and tourist attractions that really stood out for them during their visits to Northern Ireland.
-And these include various weekend destinations and day trips from Belfast.
+And these include various weekend destinations and day trips from Belfast City Centre in Northern Ireland.
 As you can literally reach any point on this small island on a day tour from Belfast, although many would be recommended to give a weekend or so.
 Anyway, below is a short list of some of the best weekends and day trips from Belfast in Northern Ireland and Ireland.
 Starting in the north, and moving down towards the southern shores of Ireland.

 When to Visit Belfast?